 This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-(e) All information provided to AEMO and the relevant Network Service Provider(s) under paragraphs (c) and (d) must be treated as confidential information by those recipients.
+(e) All information provided to NTESMO and the relevant Network Service Provider(s) under paragraph (c) must be treated as confidential information by those recipients.

 5.2.5 Obligations of Generators